webxos/macroslow/README.md

 ## Jupyter Notebook Support (Coming Soon) ##

-With Vial MCP integration, your Jupyter notebook evolves from an isolated analysis environment into a connected powerhouse that can leverage the full capabilities of your organization's data and tooling ecosystem while maintaining the flexibility and interactivity that makes notebooks so valuable for data science work.✨
+With Vial MCP integration, your Jupyter notebook evolves from an isolated analysis environment into a connected powerhouse that can leverage the full capabilities of your organization's data and tooling ecosystem while maintaining the flexibility and interactivity that makes notebooks so valuable for data science work. ✨

 ## 🏗️ System Architecture